Impressions and Links

 c) Next up was Tomer Ullman with a talk about ''Trajectory for learning intuitive physics and psychology.

-- a case study in the origins of physical and psychological knowledge
+- a case study in the origins of physical and psychological knowledge''.

 Cognition can be viewed as a program, albeit an incredibly complex one.
-Cognitive development then is the process by which the mind moves from one program to another (using induction, synthesis).
+Cognitive development then is the process by which the mind moves from one program to another (using induction, synthesis).If we start with the knowledge that:

 - Objects move under constraints of potentials/forces.